 - Have a natural feel and function.
 They perform so much like your natural teeth, you’ll probably forget you even have implants.

 - Keep jawbone strong.
 Because they are embedded in your jaw, implants act like natural tooth roots.
 They stimulate your bone to help keep it from shrinking.

 - Stay put.
 Their position in your jaw also means your implants aren’t going anywhere.

 - Can last a lifetime.
 With proper care, you can keep your implants for life.

 - Offer versatile solutions.
 Implants can replace a single tooth, several missing teeth, or a whole mouthful.

+Getting implants is a big decision, so second opinions are free.
 Our Royal Oak, MI dentists know their implants!
 Dr. Alvin Daboul trains other dentists in dental implant procedures, and he published a book geared toward patients called Getting Ready for Dental Implant Surgery.
 To schedule a consultation, call 248-712-1522.

 Because of our dentists’ expertise with implants, you can choose from many different types of dental restorations.
 We can:

 - Replace a single tooth with a dental crown

 - Replace several missing teeth with a fixed dental bridge